honsda/honsda.github.io/README.md

 # honsda.github.io
-User website where you can find my creations i guess? and about my repositories https://honsda.github.io/
+User Website of where my projects are documented in, and where website versions of some of my programs in my repository made. https://honsda.github.io/
 ## lol why
 why not